bolwerk-b/Final-Project/README.md

 **4. Web Application**

-Lastly we created our web application to make  the dashboard mobile-responsive and user-friendly.
+Lastly we created our web application to make the dashboard mobile-responsive and more user-friendly.
 ![Dashboard Web App](/dashboard/dashboard-app.jpg)

 ## Github